-The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
-Download the template invitation from the host department abroad here Word, 40.3 kB, opens in new window..
+The document may cover no more than 2 A4 pages per invitation.
+In the event you will be staying at more than one host department, the invitations must be merged into one document.
+You can download the template for the invitation from the host department abroad here.
+Word, 40.7 kB.

 Description and justification of the host department chosen

-The document must cover no more than 1 A4 page and shall include the following:
+The description may cover no more than 1 A4 page and shall include the following:

 - A description of how the research at the host department abroad relates to the research at the Swedish department.

 Budget and research resources

 Please state your activity level (per cent of a full-time equivalent) in the project.
 We presuppose that your activity level as project leader corresponds to a full-time equivalent during the grant period.